gordicaleksa/pytorch-GAT/README.md

 ### Training GAT

+FYI, my GAT implementation achieves the published results:
+* On Cora I get the `82-83%` accuracy on test nodes
+* On PPI I achieved the `0.973` micro-F1 score (and actually even higher)

+---

 Everything needed to train GAT on Cora is already setup.
 To run it (from console) just call: <br/>
 `python training_script_cora.py`